Woman Sets Car Afire With Children Inside: 'We're Going To See Jesus'

-HOUSTON (AP) — Authorities in Houston have taken a woman into custody after witnesses reported she set her car on fire as she sat inside with her three children.
+HOUSTON (CBSDFW.COM/AP) — Authorities in Houston have taken a woman into custody after witnesses reported she set her car on fire as she sat inside with her three children.

-Houston police spokeswoman Jodi Silva says the woman was at a car wash Sunday evening when she began repeatedly revving the engine to the point that it caught fire.
+Houston police spokesperson Jodi Silva says the woman was at a car wash Sunday evening when she began repeatedly revving the engine to the point that it caught fire.

 Witnesses intervened and rescued the woman’s three daughters, ages 9, 11 and 13.
 Witnesses told investigators that at one point she said, “We’re going to see Jesus.”